-If you are on that level, then you do not need to read this article because you already are gifted or experienced enough to pull off challenging designs.
+If you are on that level, you do not need to read this article because you are already gifted or experienced enough to pull off challenging designs.

 Balance provides steadiness and the foundation for your design.
-For your better understanding, think about the objects in your creations, such as text, images, and shapes, these are the objects or elements in a design.
+Consider the objects in your creations, such as text, images, and shapes, for better understanding.
+These are the objects or elements in a design.

-These objects need to be distributed evenly or in a way that brings out the message of your design, i.e., known as balance.
+These objects need to be distributed evenly or in a way that brings out your design’s message, i.e., balance.

-Sometimes, the objects are not distributed properly but the design delivers the message required, and that is perfectly okay.
+Sometimes, the objects are not appropriately distributed, but the design delivers the message required, which is perfectly okay.

 Propinquity is similar to proximity; this is a connection between two or more objects in your design.
 Think about two different shapes, texts, and images for your design.

-The main job of propinquity is to make the different object in your design to get along with each and be visually appealing to your eye.
+The main job of propinquity is to make the different objects in your design get along with each and be visually appealing to your eye.

 This is one of the fundamental principles that you need to remember.

-Suppose you have two design objects like two images or texts of a different color, you need to apply the contrast which makes the objects more pleasing to the eye.
+Suppose you have two design objects like two images or texts of a different color.
+You should apply contrast to make the objects more pleasing to the eye.

-The most common example of contrast is where you have a dark object and a lighter one.
+The most common contrast example is where you have a dark object and a lighter one.

-The colors used in your design stand for the company you will make the graphic design for; whether you use a bright color or a duller one, it will represent the mood of the brand.
+The colors used in your design stand for the company you will make the graphic design for; whether you use a bright or dull color, it will represent the brand’s mood.

-By using bright and joyful colors, you are letting the viewer know the company stands for something fun and exciting.
+Using bright and joyful colors lets the viewer know the company stands for something fun and exciting.

-Also, by using dull ones you are making the viewer understand that the company stands for the opposite of fun and exciting.
+Also, by using dull ones, you are making the viewer understand that the company stands for the opposite of fun and excitement.